 Hello.
 I am an archivist and librarian.
 I work as the Digital Preservation Librarian for Scholars Portal, the information technology service for the Ontario Council of University Libraries.
-I am responsible for overseeing the preservation of shared licenced content content, such as journals and books, and developing, maintaining and supporting services to enable our members preserve their own unique digital assets.
-These include the Scholars Portal Trustworthy Digital Repository and the Permafrost digital preservation service, and developing new services in emerging areas to meet our members’ needs.
-In my service roles, I participate in committees and working groups to coordinate activities and share knowledge regionally, nationally, and internationally, and I host workshops on digital preservation for a range of audiences.
+I am responsible for overseeing the preservation of shared licensed content content, such as journals and books, and developing, maintaining and supporting services to enable our members preserve their own digital assets.
+My responsibilities include maintaining the Scholars Portal Trustworthy Digital Repository, running the Permafrost digital preservation service, and developing new services and training opportunities to meet member needs.
+In my service roles, I participate in committees and working groups to coordinate activities and share knowledge regionally, nationally, and internationally, and I teach workshops on digital preservation for a range of audiences.
 I also currently serve as Editor of Off the Record for the Archives Association of Ontario and as an Ex Officio Director and Book Design Awards Catalogue Project Manager/Editor for The Alcuin Society.
 I’m always happy to talk about my work with others and you can find my mentorship profile on Alimb.

 I started my career as a summer archives assistant at the Charlotte County Archives in my hometown of St. Andrews, New Brunswick.
 I was 16 and it was my first real summer job - and it turns out, led to my career!
 I returned to the Archives for three summers after that, and in that time, fell in love with the exciting and dynamic work that happens in archives on a daily basis.
 After pursuing a research interest in Canadian literature through a BA and MA, I completed the Dual Master of Archival Studies and Master of Library and Information Studies program at the University of British Columbia in 2015.